vasu-rbt/kentico12-mvc-widgets/Kentico.MVC.Widgets/Kentico.MVC.Widgets.GoogleMap/README.md

 # Author

-This widget was created by Ray Business Technologies Pvt Ltd.
+This widget was created by Raju Swamy @ Ray Business Technologies Pvt Ltd.
-Last updated 07-11-2019

 # License